nelsonthelad/AceBot/README.md

 # solver-ai

-## Status: Work In Progress
+## Status: Working on UI Integration

-## Chrome Extension For BrightSpace Quizzes
+## Chrome Extension For Quick AI Responses

 - Uses OpenAI API
 - Highlight text to solve

 ## How to run

-Navigate to the directory you want to store the extension and run the following commands in terminal:
+- Navigate to the directory you want to store the extension and run the following commands in terminal:
 ```
 $ git clone https://github.com/nelsonthelad/solver-ai
 ```